qcc4cp/qcc/README.md

 *  `errata` contains the errata for the book - corrections and clarifications.

 ## Installation
+Instructions for a Python-only, minimal setup can be found [here](https://github.com/qcc4cp/qcc/blob/main/resources/quickstart.md#setup).

-These instructions focus on Debian Linux.
+The following instructions focus on Debian Linux.
 For MacOS, see [README.MacOS.md](README.MacOS.md).
 For Windows (partially supported), see [README.Windows.md](README.Windows.md).
 For interactive SageMath, see [README.SageMath.md](README.SageMath.md).
 CentOS is also supported (see [README.CentOS.md](README.CentOS.md)).
 We may add other OS'es in the future.